MateoRiofrio/spring-angular-terraria-api/README.md

 ## Description:
 In this project, I built a web application that uses *Spring* to build backend features and *Angular* to build the frontend.
-Both tools are very popular and together form a powerful stack that allows for sta and flexibility.
+Both tools are very popular and together form a powerful stack that allows for scalability and flexibility.
 In this case, the main role of the backend is to provide a way of interacting with JavaScript through HTTP and JSON.
 Angular and Spring are built as a single application, so npm is installed as part of the build.
 If you would like to run this project on your machine check out the set-up section!
 ## Usage